 How do we know about the human past?
 And why should we care?

-For Anthropology 2016 we began our unit on Archaeology with readings concerning how we study the human past.
+For Intro-to-Anthropology 2016 we began our unit on archaeology with readings concerning how we study the human past.
 We particularly focused on how to do archaeology, ethics, and indigenous peoples.
-For class notes focused more on reinterpreting women in the prehistoric record, see the 2017 archaeology class.
 There were three readings: